MatteoRomiti/Lightning-Network-Deanonymization/README.md

 our knowledge, no exchanges or similar services are in the dataset (please, refer to the paper for further details).

+Check the linking overlap between the two heuristics:

+    python3 check_linking_overlap.py

+Check how many "questionable" attributions are created by the second heuristic by using on-chain activity time overlap of nodes:

+    python3 check_time_overlap.py

+Use the off-chain clustering heuristic to see how many Bitcoin addresses can be attributed with an LN attribution tag:

+    python3 linking_alias_overlap.py

 #### Perform attacks on the LN